wmak/Notes/csc/CSCC43/Tutorial - 02.md

 * Graduate students have one major department in which they are working on their degree each graduate students have anothe more senior graduate student, wh adivces on them on what courses to take.

+### Notown records
+* Notown Records has decided to store information about musicians who perform on its albums( as well as other company data) into a databse
+* Each musician that records at Notown has a SSN, name, address, phone number.
+  Poorly paid musicians often share the same address, and no address has more than one phone.